0Ankit0/LMS/docs/09-Reporting-and-Analytics.md

     -   A list of all earned achievements with the date they were awarded.
     -   A list of all earned certificates with links to download them.
 -   **Data Sources**: `Enrollments`, `UserAchievements`, `Certificates`.

+## 4. User-Facing Report: Competency Profile

+**Name**: My Competency Profile / Skills Dashboard

+**Location**: User Profile page (`/user/profile`) or a dedicated skills page.

+**Description**: Shows a single user their demonstrated mastery of various competencies.

+**Content**:

+-   A list of all competencies the user has demonstrated mastery in.
+-   For each competency: `MasteryLevel`, `AchievedDate`, and the `AssessedBy` method (e.g., "Assessment: Final Exam", "Course: Advanced Algorithms").
+-   Visual representation (e.g., a radar chart or bar chart) showing the user's mastery levels across different competency categories.

+**Data Sources**: `UserCompetencies`, `Competencies`.